-- 28.7.7 If an innings is interrupted during an over and if on the resumption of play, due to the reduced number of overs of the batting team, the required number of Powerplay overs have already been bowled, the remaining deliveries in the over to be completed shall not be subject to the fielding restrictions. - 28.7.7.1 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal 'No Ball'. - 29 THE WICKET IS DOWN shall apply as per the Laws of Cricket - 30 BATTER OUT OF HER GROUND shall apply as per the Laws of Cricket - 31 APPEALS shall apply as per the Laws of Cricket - 32 BOWLED shall apply as per the Laws of Cricket - 33 CAUGHT shall apply as per the Laws of Cricket - 34 HIT THE BALL TWICE shall apply as per the Laws of Cricket - 35 HIT WICKET shall apply as per the Laws of Cricket - 36 LEG BEFORE WICKET shall apply as per the Laws of Cricket - 37 OBSTRUCTING THE FIELD shall apply as per the Laws of Cricket - 38 RUN OUT shall apply as per the Laws of Cricket - 39 STUMPED shall apply as per the Laws of Cricket - 40 TIMED OUT shall apply as per the Laws of Cricket - 41 UNFAIR PLAY shall apply as per the Laws of Cricket except as amended below
+28.7.7 If an innings is interrupted during an over and if on the resumption of play, due to the reduced number of overs of the batting team, the required number of Powerplay overs have already been bowled, the remaining deliveries in the over to be completed shall not be subject to the fielding restrictions.

+28.7.7.1 In the event of an infringement of any of the above fielding restrictions, the square leg umpire shall call and signal 'No Ball'.

+- 30 BATTER OUT OF THEIR GROUND shall apply as per the Laws of Cricket - 31 APPEALS shall apply as per the Laws of Cricket - 32 BOWLED shall apply as per the Laws of Cricket - 33 CAUGHT shall apply as per the Laws of Cricket - 34 HIT THE BALL TWICE shall apply as per the Laws of Cricket - 35 HIT WICKET shall apply as per the Laws of Cricket - 36 LEG BEFORE WICKET shall apply as per the Laws of Cricket - 37 OBSTRUCTING THE FIELD shall apply as per the Laws of Cricket - 38 RUN OUT shall apply as per the Laws of Cricket - 39 STUMPED shall apply as per the Laws of Cricket - 40 TIMED OUT shall apply as per the Laws of Cricket

-Note: All clauses of Law 41.8 shall only be applicable in matches to which the LCU&SA have appointed umpire(s).
+41 UNFAIR PLAY shall apply as per the Laws of Cricket except as amended below Note: All clauses of Law 41.8 shall only be applicable in matches to which the LCU&SA have appointed umpire(s).